Republic of China (1912–1949): 1912–1916: Founding

-In 1912, after over two thousand years of imperial rule, a republic was established to replace the monarchy.
+In 1912, after over two thousand years of dynastic rule, a republic was established to replace the monarchy.
 The Qing dynasty that preceded the republic had experienced instability throughout the 19th century and suffered from both internal rebellion and foreign imperialism.
 A program of institutional reform proved too little and too late.
 Only the lack of an alternative regime prolonged the monarchy's existence until 1912.

 The Chinese Republic grew out of the Wuchang Uprising against the Qing government, on 10 October 1911, which is now celebrated annually as the ROC's national day, also known as "Double Ten Day".
 Sun Yat-sen had been actively promoting revolution from his bases in exile.
-He then returned and on 29 December, Sun Yat-sen was elected president by the Nanjing assembly, which consisted of representatives from seventeen provinces.
-On 1 January 1912, he was officially inaugurated and pledged "to overthrow the despotic government led by the Manchu, consolidate the Republic of China and plan for the welfare of the people".
+He then returned from the United States to China and on 29 December, Sun Yat-sen was elected as the provisional president by the revolutionists' assembly in Nanjing, which consisted of representatives from seventeen provinces.
+On 1 January 1912, he was formally inaugurated and pledged "to overthrow the despotic government led by the Manchu, consolidate the Republic of China and plan for the welfare of the people".
 Sun's new government lacked military strength.
 As a compromise, he negotiated with Yuan Shikai the commander of the Beiyang Army, promising Yuan the presidency of the republic if he were to remove the Qing emperor by force.
-Yuan agreed to the deal, and the last emperor of the Qing dynasty, Puyi, was forced to abdicate on 12 February.
+Yuan agreed to the deal.
+On 12 February 1912, regent Empress Dowager Longyu signed the abdication decree on behalf of Puyi, ending several millennia of monarchical rule.
+In 1913, official elections were held nation-wide for each provincial assemblies, which chose their legal delegates for the first National Assembly of the republic.
+The Kuomintang emerged as the formal political party that replaced the revolutionary organization Tongmenghui, and at the 1913 elections, it won the largest share of seats in both houses of the National Assembly and in some provincial assemblies.
 Song Jiaoren led the Kuomintang Party to electoral victories by fashioning his party's program to appeal to the gentry, landowners, and merchants.
 Song was assassinated on 20 March 1913, at the behest of Yuan Shikai.

-Yuan was elected president of the ROC in 1913.
+Yuan was elected the first formal president of the ROC in 1913.
 He ruled by military power and ignored the republican institutions established by his predecessor, threatening to execute Senate members who disagreed with his decisions.
 He soon dissolved the ruling Kuomintang (KMT) party, banned "secret organizations" (which implicitly included the KMT), and ignored the provisional constitution.
-An attempt at a democratic election in 1912 ended with the assassination of the elected candidate by a man recruited by Yuan.
 Ultimately, Yuan declared himself Emperor of China in 1915.
 The new ruler of China tried to increase centralization by abolishing the provincial system; however, this move angered the gentry along with the provincial governors, who were usually military men.